Spectacular Neighborhood Holiday Lights and Christmas Lights in Chicago

 Olaf's Winter Spectacular, photo courtesy of Olaf's Winterland in Elmhurst, Facebook

 For all your little Frozen fans, there’s Olaf's Winter Spectacular in Elmhurst.
-From now until January 9th from 5:00 – 10:00, you can enjoy this 17-minute show that starts every hour and half hour.
+Shows will start at 5:00 and run on the hour and half hour with the last show starting at 9:30 on Sundays through Thursdays.
+The last show will start at 10:00 on Fridays and Saturdays.
 The show is synchronized to music so be sure to tune into 89.9 FM.

 916 S. Ashland Avenue - La Grange

-From now until Christmas you’ll find a 12–15-minute show sequenced to music in Morris.
+From now until Christmas you’ll find a 12–15-minute show sequenced to music in Morris on 92.1.
 The show runs from 5:00 – 10:00 each night.
 The music changes each week offering a new and unique show every time you come back.
 Using the yard next door, the show’s creators have been able to double the fun.

 From now until New Year’s Eve you’ll find an amazing light display from dusk until 10:00.
 This synchronized show moves along to 12 songs on 106.1FM.
 As a special treat, the homeowners put 90 names on their mega tree in lights.
 If you don’t see your child’s name, you can email the owners at firstname.lastname@example.org to have it added a day or two in advance.